filippodanesi/serp-secrets.com/src/content/pages/privacy-policy.md

 ### Analytics

-We use Plausible Analytics to understand how visitors interact with our website.
+We use Vercel Web Analytics to understand how visitors interact with our website.
 This service collects data anonymously without cookies and helps us improve our website experience.
-For more information, please visit [Plausible Privacy Policy](https://plausible.io/privacy).
+Vercel Analytics does not use cookies, does not track users across sites, and does not collect personal information.
+For more information, please visit [Vercel Analytics Privacy Policy](https://vercel.com/docs/analytics/privacy-policy).

 ### Cookies